Detecting Social Media Manipulation in Low-Resource Languages: Methodology

 \subsection{Word Representations}

-\paragraph{{FastText.}} To learn word embeddings and train classification models, we use the FastText\footnote{\url{https://github.com/facebookresearch/fastText}} framework.
-While previous work on learning word representations has focused on treating words as atomic units of text, ignoring morphology and thus limiting performance on languages with large vocabularies and tasks with little data.
-FastText addresses this by representing words instead as a bag of character n-grams \cite{bojanowski2017enriching}, wherein each character n-gram has its own vector representation and a word is represented as the sum of its constituent character n-grams.
-This allows the model to adapt to morphologically rich languages as well as generalize from small training corpora.
+To learn word embeddings and train classification models, we use the FastText\footnote{\url{https://github.com/facebookresearch/fastText}} framework.
+Instead of treating words as atomic units of text, FastText represents words as a bag of \emph{character n-grams} \cite{bojanowski2017enriching}, wherein each n-gram has its own vector representation and a word is represented as the sum of its constituent character n-grams.
+This allows the model to adapt to morphologically rich languages with large vocabularies as well as generalize better from smaller training corpora.

 Although neural network-based models have achieved considerable success at text classification tasks, they remain quite expensive to train and deploy.
 FastText utilizes a hierarchical softmax to serve as a fast approximation of the softmax classifier to compute the probability distribution over the given classes \cite{joulin2016bag}.
-Using feature pruning, quantization, hashing, and retraining to substantially reduce model size without sacrificing accuracy or speed, this approach allows the training of models on large corpora of text an order of magnitude faster than neural network-based methods \cite{joulin2016fasttext}.
+Using feature pruning, quantization, hashing, and retraining to substantially reduce model size without sacrificing accuracy or speed, this approach allows the training of models on large corpora of text much faster than neural network-based methods \cite{joulin2016fasttext}.